jhudsl/tidyversecourse/docs/01-intro.md

 #### Write dates as YYYY-MM-DD

-When entering dates, there is a global 'ISO 8601' standard.
+When entering dates, there is a global [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard.
 Dates should be encoded YYYY-MM-DD.
 For example if you want to specify that a measurement was taken on February 27th, 2018, you would type 2018-02-27.
 YYYY refers to the year, 2018.
 MM refers to the month of February, 02.
 And DD refers to the day of the month, 27.
 This standard is used for dates for two main reason.
 First, it avoids confusion when sharing data across different countries, where date conventions can differ.
 By all using ISO 8601 standard conventions, there is less room for error in interpretation of dates.
 Secondly, spreadsheet software often mishandles dates and assumes that non-date information are actually dates and vice versa.
 By encoding dates as YYYY-MM-DD, this confusion is minimized.

 ![YYYY-MM-DD](https://docs.google.com/presentation/d/1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54/export/png?id=1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54&pageid=g326e316938_0_91)

 #### No empty cells

 Simply, fill in every cell.
-If the data is unknown for that cell, put 'NA.'
+If the data is unknown for that cell, put `NA`.
 Without information in each cell, the analyst is often left guessing.
 In the spreadsheets below, on the left, is the analyst to assume that the empty cells should use the date from the cell above?
 Or are we to assume that the date for that measurement is unknown?
 Fill in the date if it is known or type 'NA' if it is not.
 That will clear up the need for any guessing on behalf of the analyst.
 On the spreadsheet to the right, the first two rows have a lot of empty cells.
 This is problematic for the analysis.
 This spreadsheet does not follow the rules for tidy data.
 There is not a single variable per column with a single entry per row.
 These data would have to be reformatted before they could be used in analysis.

 ![No empty cells](https://docs.google.com/presentation/d/1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54/export/png?id=1JTG8Kt9htfyNsGQcsleHZNNXHKLe1zUlOb-SsnVNf54&pageid=g326e316938_0_96)